snonux/foo.zone/gemfeed/2026-02-22-taskwarrior-autonomous-agent-loop.md

 The sub-agent reviews consistently caught things the main agent missed — tests that only asserted on mocks, missing edge cases, and even a real bug.
 Without the dual review loop, the agent tends to write tests that look correct but do not actually exercise real behavior.

+## Code review: human spot-check at the end

+On top of the agent's self-reflection and the two sub-agent reviews per task, I reviewed the produced outcome at the end.
+I did not read through all 5k lines one by one.
+Instead I looked for repeating patterns across the test files and cherry-picked a few scenarios — for example one integration test from the open/close family, one from the rename/link family, and one negative test — and went through those in detail manually.
+That was enough to satisfy me that the workflow had produced consistent, runnable tests and that the whole pipeline (task → implement → self-review → sub-agent review → fix → second review → commit) was working as intended.

 ## Measurable results

 Here is what one day of autonomous Ampcode work produced: